TheArchitectDev/Architect.DomainModeling/README.md

 If an entity or domain event is ever serialized to JSON, it is up to the developer to provide an empty default constructor, since there is no other need to generate source for these types.
 The `[Obsolete]` attribute and `private` accessibility can be used to prevent a constructor's unintended use.

-If the generated [Entity Framework mappings](#entity-framework-conventions) are used, entities and/or domain objects can be reconstituted entirely without the use of constructors, thus avoiding the need to declare empty default constructors.
+If the generated [Entity Framework conventions](#entity-framework-conventions) are used, entities and/or domain objects can be reconstituted entirely without the use of constructors, thus avoiding the need to declare empty default constructors.

 ## Entity Framework Conventions

 Conventions to provide Entity Framework mappings are generated on-demand, only if any override of `ConfigureConventions(ModelConfigurationBuilder)` is declared.
 There are no hard dependencies on Entity Framework, nor is there source code overhead in its absence.
 It is up to the developer which conventions, if any, to use.

+The features described in this section work with Entity Framework Core 7+, although active testing and maintenance are done against the latest version.

 ```cs
 internal sealed class MyDbContext : DbContext